FrostyX/frostyx.github.io/_posts/2017-08-18-light-when-xbacklight-doesnt-work.md

 There is also a pending [package review](https://bugzilla.redhat.com/show_bug.cgi?id=1481416) so you might be able to install it directly from Fedora repositories soon.

+Update: The package is already in Fedora repositories.

 ## Usage

 <pre class="prettyprint">